alaurenson/Shantou-2018/Assembly/Trim-QC/readme.md

 In the terminal, navigate to wherever the raw file is, and do the following:

 ```
+# Remove any identified adapter sequences - bbduk has an internal database of common adapters that it checks against.
+# Here, "in"
 $ ~/software/bbmap/bbduk.sh -Xmx1g in=Akle_TTAGGC_L004_R1_001.fastq.gz out=temp.fastq ref=~/software/bbmap/resources/adapters.fa ktrim=r k=23 mink=11 hdist=1 tpe tbo

+# Remove low-quality sequences/
 $ ~/software/bbmap/bbduk.sh -Xmx1g in=temp.fastq out=trimmed_Akle_TTAGGC_L004_R1_001.fastq qtrim=rl trimq=10
 ```